hupili/python-for-data-and-media-communication-gitbook/frequently-asked-questions.md

 ### How to apply twitter API key？

+Please see the applying experience of 2018 fall students [here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/45).

 ### https status code

 When you make a request to a website, there might be different status responded.
 Common examples here: